TANSU-INSPIRED ENTERTAINER’S KITCHEN

-This stunning renovation is at the heart of our client’s waterfront Vashon Island home, which sits at the center of the idyllic Puget Sound, southwest of Seattle, Washington.
+This stunning renovation is at the heart of our client’s contemporary waterfront home southwest of Seattle, Washington.

 Knowing she wanted to get it just right down to the last inch, the homeowner reached out to our design/build firm for this contemporary kitchen remodel.
 With a diverse portfolio and over 25 years in the interior design industry, Anne Bauer, CAPS, CGP, Seattle Design Consultant at Neil Kelly, led the project.